Our YouTube Channel

 Catholic Kids Media is an effort to evangelize the culture, providing quality Catholic programming for kids that does not water down Catholicism.
 We develop resources for parents and teachers to instruct children in the Faith and practices of prayer.
 These videos tackle tough questions such as “What is the Eucharist?” and “What is the Trinity?” in order to help kids understand and love the strange and wonderful thing that is Catholicism, so that they might live Christ-centered lives.

-Catholic News Stories
+Catholic News Videos

 Keep up with the latest Catholic News